kaldari/inat_lib/README.txt

 Instructions

+1.0 Setting up the project JSON

-1. Save the file at https://www.inaturalist.org/projects/'project'.json, where 'project' is the name of your project (e.g. https://www.inaturalist.org/projects/iseahorse.json), to ~/inat/project.json (rename your 'project'.json to project.json)
+  1.1 Download the file at https://www.inaturalist.org/projects/'project'.json, where 'project' is the name of your project (e.g. https://www.inaturalist.org/projects/iseahorse.json).

-2.
+  2.2 Change the name of the file you downloaded in (1) from 'project'.json to project.json (e.g. iseahorse.json to project.json)

+  3.3 Move the file in (2) to ~/inat/, where ~ is the root of your library (i.e. the file location is ~/inat/project.json).